 Your foundation will probably be one of the following types:

 Pier-and-grade-beam foundation.
-This type of foundation consists of concrete piers set deep into the ground & tied together by concrete beams at grade level.
-It is used for structures on steep hillsides or unstable soil & usually requires professional engineering.
-Forms for the beams are built on grade & follow the contour of the slope.
+This type of foundation consists of concrete piers set deep into the ground and tied together by concrete beams at grade level.
+It is used for structures on steep hillsides or unstable soil and usually requires professional engineering.
+Forms for the beams are built on grade and follow the contour of the slope.

 All-weather wood foundation.
-Techniques have recently been developed for building basement & crawl space foundation walls with pressure-treated lumber.
+Techniques have recently been developed for building basement and crawl space foundation walls with pressure-treated lumber.
 The plans for your addition will probably include this type of foundation if your home already has one.
-These foundations require proper materials, assembly, & backfilling techniques, so seek advice from a foundation con tractor who specializes in them.
+These foundations require proper materials, assembly, and backfilling techniques, so seek advice from a foundation con tractor who specializes in them.

-Your project will run more smoothly if you anticipate needs & problems before they develop.
+Your project will run more smoothly if you anticipate needs and problems before they develop.
 The following questions will help you be prepared.